 basE91 is an advanced method for encoding binary data as ASCII characters.
 It is similar to UUencode or base64, but is more efficient.
 The overhead depends on the input data: It amounts at most to 23% and can range down to 14%, which typically occurs on 0-byte blocks.
-This makes basE91 very useful for transferring larger files over binary insecure connections like e-mail or terminal lines.
+This makes basE91 very useful for transferring larger files over binary unsafe connections like e-mail or terminal lines.

 Copyright © 2013 Black Duck Software, Inc. and its contributors, Some Rights Reserved.
 Unless otherwise marked, this work is licensed under a Creative Commons Attribution 3.0 Unported License .
 Ohloh ® and the Ohloh logo are trademarks of Black Duck Software, Inc. in the United States and/or other jurisdictions.
 All other trademarks are the property of their respective holders.